-In accordance with the Company's bylaws and the Regulations for Companies in the Kingdom of Saudi Arabia, the Company transfers 10% of the net income for the year to a statutory reserve until such reserve equals 30% of its share capital.
+In accordance with the Company's bylaws, the Company transfers 10% of the net income for the year to a statutory reserve until such reserve equals 30% of its share capital.
 Since the Company has reached the required reserve level, therefore, no additional transfers are required to be made as at year end.